Act 1: New Tools to Support Students Experiencing Educational Instability

 Pennsylvania students who experience “education instability” due to homelessness, involvement in the foster care or juvenile justice systems, or court-ordered placements, are entitled to additional support under a new law called Act 1 of 2022.
 This law seeks to remove educational and graduation barriers for students who experience one or more school changes during a single school year.
 These students are often unable to fully participate in school and are unable to graduate on time due to lost or unrecognized credits or a student’s inability to take a course required by their last school.

-Learn more about students’ rights under Act 1 here and review the Pennsylvania Department of Education’s interim guidance on Act 1 here.
+Learn more about students’ rights under Act 1 in an Education Law Center fact sheet here and review the Pennsylvania Department of Education’s interim guidance on Act 1 here.
 You can also view a recorded webinar on implementing Act 1 co-produced by ELC and Juvenile Law Center.

 If a student you are working with has experienced education instability, you can use the tools below to advocate on the student’s behalf: